 - (b) Repeat Step 1 except now start the input voltage at +5 volts and decrease the input voltage.
 Since the input is initially HIGH the output should be LOW.
-At some value of the input voltage, the output will change significantly.
-Record this voltage in Data Table 1. - (c) Add a resistor and diode to the output of your 7402 gate as shown in Figure 1(a).
-Use a value for R of 330Ω .
+At some value of the input voltage, the output will change.
+Record this voltage in Data Table 1. - (c) Add the circuit of Figure 1(a) to the output of your 7402 gate.
 Use the variable power supply to vary the input voltage to the 7402 gate between 0 and +5 volts.
 Does the LED function to indicate the output state of the gate?

-Measure the voltage drop across the LED and the resistor when the diode is on.
+Measure the voltage drop across the LED and the resistor.
 Compute the current through the diode.
-Record these measurements in Data Table 2.

-(d) Using the gates on a 7402, build the circuit shown in Figure 7.
+Record these measurements in Data Table 2. - (d) Using the gates on a 7402, build the circuit shown in Figure 7.